rphsoftware/oc-nbs-player/README.md

 `songs/` contains some example songs (sourced from multiple places)

-All **PROGRAMS** published in this repository are released to the public domains.
+All **PROGRAMS** published in this repository are released to the public domain.